System Design Space

 shard = hash(document_id) % number_of_primary_shards

-• Primary shards - writing and reading
+• Primary shards — serve writes and reads

-• Replica shards - read only, failover
+• Replica shards — increase read capacity and provide failover

 • Typical configuration: 5 primary × 2 replicas = 15 shards

-Real-time Indexing
+Near-Real-Time Indexing

 Tiered Index Architecture